RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 #### Branch naming conventions

-Make a new branch for each individual issue you are addressing.
+Make a new branch for each individual thing you are addressing.
+If you are working on an Issue with multiple bug fixes, there should be a new branch for each bug fix.

 You should either name the branch after the issue number (e.g. `issue111`) or descriptively.
 If opting to name your branch descriptively, prefix it with the type of issue it is addressing, from the following list:

 * `bugfix` - This branch is addressing a bug
 * `design` - This branch is introducing new design work (if fixing previous design work, use `bugfix`)